Depending on the nature of your event, you may need to also consider one or more of the following in the planning and delivery of your event:

 Venues and facilities

 Alpine Shire has a wide variety of indoor venues and outdoor spaces available for booking and hire for functions, meetings, conferences, training, exhibitions, performances and other activities.
-Council’s open spaces are managed by the Events Development Team and indoor venues are managed the Facilities Team or appointed Committee of Management.
-For details of all spaces, their facilities and how to book, view the website or contact us on 03 5755 0555.
+Council’s open spaces are managed by the Events Team and indoor venues are managed the Facilities Team or appointed Committee of Management.
+Fees may apply for the use of some spaces.
+For details of all spaces, their facilities and how to book, view the website or contact Council on 03 5755 0555.